-(C) Ponding litigations with tax authorities (C) Pending litigations with tax authorities CIFCL operates in a complex tax environment and is required to discharge direct and indirect tax obligations under various legislations such as Income Tax Act, 1961 and the Finance Act, 1994 and VAT Acts of various states.
-The tax authorities under these legislations have raised certain tax demands on CIFCL in respect of the past periods.
-CIFCL has disputed such demands and has appealed against them at appropriate forums.
-As at March 31, 2019 the In assessing the exposure of CIFCL for the tax litigations, we have performed the following procedures: Obtained an understanding of the process laid down by the management for performing their assessment taking into consideration past legal precedents, changes in laws and regulations, expert opinions obtained from external tax / legal experts (as applicable); Assessed the processes and entity level controls established by CIFCL to ensure completeness of information with respect to tax Company has an amount of ₹ 636.67 crore involved in various pending tax litigations.
-Ind AS 37 requires management to perform an assessment of the probability of economic litigations; Along with our tax experts, we undertook the following procedures Reading communications with relevant tax authorities including notices, demands, orders, etc., pertinent to the pending outflow on account of such disputed tax matters and determine whether any particular obligation needs to be recorded as a provision in the books of account or to be disclosed as a contingent liability.
-Considering the litigations, as made available to us by the management; Testing the accuracy of disputed amounts from the underlying communications received from tax authorities and responses filed by CIFCL; significant degree of judgement applied by the management in making such assessments and the resultant impact on the financial statements, we have considered it to be an area of Considered the submissions made to appellate authorities and expert opinions obtained by the Company from external tax / legal experts (wherever applicable) which form the basis fo management's assessment; significance for our audit.
-Assessed the positions taken by the management in the light o the aforesaid information and based on the examination of the matters by our tax experts.
-Read the disclosures included in the Consolidated Ind AS financia statements in accordance with Ind AS 37.
+CIFCL operates in a complex tax environment In assessing the exposure of CIFCL for the tax litigations, we have

+- Obtained an understanding of the process laid down by the management for performing their assessment taking into consideration past legal precedents, changes in laws and regulations, expert opinions obtained from external tax / legal experts (as applicable); - Assessed the processes and entity level controls established by CIFCL to ensure completeness of information with respect to tax litigations: - Along with our tax experts, we undertook the following procedures: - Reading communications with relevant tax authorities including notices, demands, orders, etc., pertinent to the pending litigations, as made available to us by the management; - Testing the accuracy of disputed amounts from the underlying communications received from tax authorities and responses filed by CIFCL; - Considered the submissions made to appellate authorities and expert opinions obtained by the Company from external tax / legal experts (wherever applicable) which form the basis for management's assessment; - Assessed the positions taken by the management in the light of the aforesaid information and based on the examination of the matters by our tax experts. - Read the disclosures included in the Consolidated Ind AS financial statements in accordance with Ind AS 37.